 - The Official DVSA Guide to Driving – the essential skills

 You’ll need to use all of these when you’re preparing.
 There are lots of products available that contain practice questions, but it's really important you do not just learn the answers without understanding fully why it's correct because the questions on the actual test are not exactly the same as the practice ones.

 Using official publications will help you get the most out of your preparation.
-You can find these on our online shop.
+You can find these in the Safe Driving for Life shop.

 How the test works

 The multiple choice test consists of 47 multiple choice questions taken from the topics listed below.
 There is also a video clip that has three muliple choice questions that relate to the clip.
 The video can be replayed if necessary.
-Practice clips can be viewed here.
+Try our practice video clips test here.

 - safety and your vehicle

 - hazard awareness

 - road conditions and vehicle handling

 Tips to help you learn